 I learned that if you want to make it bad enough, no matter how bad it is, you can make it.Gale Sayers

-We've created a study group sign-up sheet.
+You can use this study group sign-up sheet to help you start one now!
 Just print it out, take it to class and you're on your way!

 I can accept failure.
 Everyone fails at something.
 But I can't accept not trying.Michael Jordan

 Preparing for your tests is important.
 We've created two guides to help you prepare for your tests.
 One is to help you figure out your test preparation strategies.
 The second will help you determine if your strategies worked, and will help you determine what you can change for your future tests.

 I'm a great believer in luck, and I find the harder I work, the more luck I have.Thomas Jefferson